 Intertrust Group as the corporate service provider qualifies as a related party.
-Mr Borgt, a representative of Intertrust Group, is also a member of the Board of Directors of the Company, as was his predecessor Mr Korten.
+Mr J Borgt, a representative of Intertrust Group, is also a member of the Board of Directors of the Company.

 Multilease AG ("the Originator" or "the Servicer" or "the Seller") as part of the Emil Frey Group also qualifies as a related party.
 Transaction costs in connection with the placement of listed Notes were borne by this entity.